camunda-community-hub/camunda-platform-7-osgi/README.md

 Please note also, that the process engine won't be exported automatically.
 If you want to share it, you can do that by yourself.

+If you want to use a special ELResolver (see part 4) you'll have to use the `ProcessEngineFactoryWithELResolver`.

 #### Using the camunda BPM Blueprint wrapper (deprecated)

 There is already a project with a pre-filled Blueprint context.xml.
 Basically you'll only have to edit the Datasource properties or you use the pre-defined in memory H2 database.